HarriBellThomas/webento.com/wp-content/plugins/easing-slider/readme.txt

 - 7 different types of preloading icons (or use none)
 - Padding & border settings
 - And much more.

+<a href="http://easingslider.matthewruddy.com">Check out our website for more information.</a>

 == Installation ==